Audio glossary

 speaker

-Typical passive loudspeakers require the signal from an external amplifier for sound reproduction.
+Typical passive speakers require the signal from an external amplifier for sound production.

 PickupIndicates the front part of a record player needle, which is used to read sound signals stored on a record.

-Power amplifierA power amplifier is a Hi-Fi component that only encloses the audio signal amplifier.
+Power amplifierA power amplifier is a Hi-Fi component that only encompasses the audio signal amplifier.

 Pre-amplifierA pre-amplifier is a Hi-Fi component that prepares audio signals from different sources for output to the power amplifier.